nanocurrency/nano-docs/docs/glossary.md

 A sub-network established between peers via User Datagram Protocol (UDP) for communicating newly published blocks, votes and other non-bootstrap related traffic.
 This is available within all Nano networks (main, beta and test networks).

 #### online voting weight
 Also called online stake, it is a trended value.
-The node samples online representative weights every 5 minutes across a 2 week period.
+The node samples online representative weights every 5 minutes across a rolling 2 week period.
 The online voting weight value is the median of those samples.

 #### peers
 Nodes connected over the public internet to share Nano network data.